-The problem: Imagine you have a set of jobs: each job has to start and end at a certain time and has a certain value or weight.
-The weight of a job measures its importance-higher weight if more important; if all jobs were "equal" they would have all equal weights.
+The problem: You are given a set of jobs: each job has a start time, an end time, and has a certain value or weight.
+The weight of a job measures its importance-higher weight if more important (if all jobs were "equal" they would have all equal weights).
 Furthermore, imagine we have a single classroom where we can schedule these jobs.
-We want to pick a set of jobs that we can assign to the classroom.
+We want to pick a set of jobs that we can assign to the classroom such that:

-- First, this set of jobs has to be compatible, or non-overlapping (so that they can be scheduled in the same classroom). - Second, we want to weigh in the weights: Of all possible choices, we want to find a subset of jobs (to schedule in the classroom) of maximum total weight.
+- First, this set of jobs has to be compatible (i.e. non-overlapping), so that they can be scheduled in the same classroom.
+Overlapping at an endpoint is considered acceptable. - Second, we want to weigh in the weights: Of all possible choices, we want to find a subset of jobs (to schedule in the classroom) of maximum total weight.

-Here is the more abstract version of this problem: Given a set of intervals $I_1, I_2, ..., I_n$ with their start times s[1..n], finish times f[1..n], and values v[1..n], find a subset of compatible (non-overlapping) intervals of maximal total value:
+Here is the more abstract version of this problem: Given a set of intervals $I_1, I_2, ..., I_n$ with start times s[1..n], finish times f[1..n], and values v[1..n], find a subset of compatible (non-overlapping) intervals of maximal total value: